Developer(s) – Ubisoft Paris, Southend Interactive (Xbox) & Feral Interactive (Mac)

 The game’s story is about a man named XIII, who wakes up on a beach with amnesia to find out he is the prime suspect of the president’s recent assassination, and he must fight his way through the FBI, the CIA and the criminal underworld in order to uncover his identity and clear his name in the process.
 The game’s story is actually not bad, to be fair.
 There are a few decent twists and turns to it but the voice acting is a bit off.
 The standout performances, in my opinion, are that of both David Duchovny and Adam West, who play XIII and General Carrington respectively.
 This was based on a fairly popular comic book series, so it was always bound to have some depth in the story, at least.
 But overall, I think the developers chose to concentrate more on that and visual style than on gameplay.

 Originality – 7/10

-Obviously, the most significant features of this game are the stylised visuals, which would become a stable part of game franchises in the future, and the pretty compelling story.
+Obviously, the most significant features of this game are the stylized visuals, which would become a stable part of game franchises in the future and the pretty compelling story.
 But as I keep pointing out, it’s all about gameplay ultimately, and there wasn’t enough innovation in that department to keep it enthralling in my opinion.

 Overall, I think first-person shooting fans should play through this game at least once, but I think it should probably be left at that.
 It’s terrible by any stretch of the imagination, but I think the novelty wears off after a while, as there doesn’t seem to be enough substance in gameplay to keep it entertaining throughout.